 Dings, dents, or other damage done to your car from a recent accident?
-You may need to file a claim!
+With over 2 million accidents per year, it is not uncommon to need to file a claim!
 If you’re dealing with the repercussions of an accident, even if it’s just minor damage, filing a claim can help keep money in your pocket and get you back on the road sooner.
 For smaller damage below $1000 it is wise to handle the damage without the Insurance Company.
 The more claims you file the higher your insurance premiums.
 Glass claims are usually an exception.
 But give us a call if you have any questions.

 What does it mean to file an auto claim?